cyberbotics/webots-doc/guide/webots-devices.md

 **Keywords**: Camera, compositor, special effects, shaders

 ![camera_compositor.png](images/camera_compositor.png) In this example, `MyBot` demonstrates camera special effects.
+Four `Camera` are mounted on the `MyBot`, each of them pointing on a different direction.
-The robot has 4 `Camera`s with different special effects applied on them:
+Special effects are applied on them:
-The related compositors and shaders are located in the `worlds/compositors` directory.

 - **GrayScale**: The RGB components are merged producing a gray scaled image.
 - **OldMove**: A sepia filter and a noise texture are applied to the image producing an old movie effect.
 - **Laplace**: A Laplacian filter is applied to the image showing image edges sharply.
 - **Invert**: The RGB components are inverted.

+> **Notes**:
+The related compositors and shaders are located in the `worlds/compositors` directory.

 ### camera\_motion\_blur.wbt